 Heydalur is a geothermal area.
 There’s a warm natural pool at Galtahryggur, within walking distance from the farm.
-The farm’s greenhouse (formerly a barn) now houses a small swimming pool and hot tub that guests can use at will.
+The farm’s greenhouse (formerly a barn) now houses a small swimming pool and hot tub that guests are welcome to use.
 There are also three hot tubs outside, so-called “Onsen” hot tubs, built with seashore rocks and shell sand.

 Service and recreation

 There’s a playground for the children, and guests can go on shorter and longer riding tours around the valley, as well as kayaking tours.
 Try your hand at trout fishing in mountain lakes by the valley’s head, or explore some of the varied hiking routes.
-The curious can learn about the area’s flora and birdlife on information signs around the area.
+The curious can learn about the area’s flora and bird life on information signs around the area.
 Go seal watching from Hvítanes (60 km / 37 mi), or try ice fishing or snowmobiling.
 Organized northern light tours are available in winter.
 You can also explore some of the many interesting places by the southern shore of sound Ísafjarðardjúp, such as The Museum of Icelandic Sorcery and Witchcraft at Hólmavík or The Arctic Fox centre at Súðavík.
-You’ll also find museums and organised tours around the sound, as well as various tourism services, in town Ísafjörður.
-Nearest towns: Hólmavík (120 km / 74.5 mi), Súðavík (120 km / 74.5 mi) and Ísafjörður (130 km / 81 mi).
+You’ll also find museums and organised tours around the sound, as well as various tourism services, in the town of Ísafjörður.
+Nearest towns: Hólmavík (120 km/74.5 mi), Súðavík (120 km/74.5 mi) and Ísafjörður (130 km/81 mi).

 Northern Lights at your doorstep!